nyferin/obviate.my.id/content/research/CCNA-chapter-0.md

 > Get that little grasp of it?
 Great, now let's continue.

-CCNA is an abbreviation for Cisco Certified Network Associate.
+CCNA is an abbreviation for **Cisco Certified Network Associate**.
 It's an industry-recognized certification that validates your understanding of essential networking concepts and skills.

 ## Chapters